Home / Car Insurance / Articles / 15 Things You Should Never Do to Your Automatic & Manual Car

 Accelerating at the lower gear will launch your car at a higher speed, however, it can only reach a certain high point.
 Driving with this setting will put a strain on your gearbox and this habit will damage it faster.
 At the same time, you will also end up using more fuel than required.
 Thus, switch to the next gear when the speed increases.
 This is one of the most important things you should never do in a manual car.

 It is widely believed that switching the car to the neutral mode while driving will save fuel.
 However, it is dangerous to do so.
 Switching to neutral will reduce the control you have over the car.
 This can prove to be life-threatening in a risky situation.

 It is advised by experts that a person should switch to the second gear only when the car is running between 5 to 15mph.
 This does not imply that you attack the accelerator on starting the car.
-Switching to the second gear immediately will reduce the expected life of the gearbox and you need to spend money on it.
+Switching to the second gear immediately will reduce the expected life of the gearbox.

 Also, Read: Car Essentials & Functional Vehicle Accessories

 A car that automatically adjusts the gears according to its speed and that does not have a clutch pedal is called an automatic transmission car.
 Such cars have their own set of advantages over manual cars, for example – differently-abled people may drive the car as less manual work is required while driving an automatic car.
 Here is a list of things you should never do in an automatic transmission vehicle:

 Using both feet to drive an automatic car can lead to a crash if you happen to press both pedals simultaneously.
 It can also stress out the transmission fluid, torque converter, and brake fluid of the car.
 If you wish to drive an automatic car with both feet, you should buy a car that automatically engages the braking system when both pedals are pressed at the same time.